atlanmod/coqtl/README.md

 ## Organization of the repository

-* Folder [core](https://github.com/atlanmod/coqtl/tree/master/core) - contains the source files for CoqTL engine.
+* [core/](https://github.com/atlanmod/coqtl/tree/master/core) - contains the source files of the CoqTL engine.
-* Folder [transformations](https://github.com/atlanmod/coqtl/tree/master/transformations) - contains sample CoqTL transformations and their proofs.
+* [transformations/](https://github.com/atlanmod/coqtl/tree/master/transformations) - contains sample CoqTL transformations and associated proofs.
-* Folder [libs](https://github.com/atlanmod/coqtl/tree/master/libs) - contains a code generator to translate `xmi` and `ecore` files into Coq.
-While not necessary to run CoqTL, the sources of the generator are in the [coqtl-model-import](https://github.com/atlanmod/coqtl-model-import) repository.
+* [libs/](https://github.com/atlanmod/coqtl/tree/master/libs) - contains an importer that translates `ecore` metamodels and `xmi` models into Coq.
+While not necessary to run CoqTL, the sources of the importer are in the [coqtl-model-import](https://github.com/atlanmod/coqtl-model-import) repository.
-* Folder [.vscode](https://github.com/atlanmod/coqtl/tree/master/.vscode) - contains a task file for vscode user to `recompile`, `clean`, `execute code generator`.
+* [.vscode/](https://github.com/atlanmod/coqtl/tree/master/.vscode) - define convenience tasks for vscode to `recompile`, `clean`, `execute code generator`.

 ## Installation